Gstaad, Zermatt, or St. Moritz?

-St. Moritz is located next to Lake St. Moritz and has a lovely walking path around the perimeter of the lake, as shown below right.
+St. St. Moritz is located next to Lake St. Moritz and has a lovely walking path around the perimeter of the lake, as shown below right.
 The lake path will forever be etched in my mind as the place where I realized my daughter knew her math.
 She was 9 years old and had just broken her left arm – not from skiing but from falling off a table she was dancing on – so we spent afternoons together walking around the lake which she didn’t always enjoy.
-One day she complained about how long the walk was so in trying to snow her and keep her walking, I told her that we would only walk halfway around the lake and turn around.
+One day she complained about how long the walk was so I told her we would only walk halfway around the lake and turn around.
 She thought about that for about one second and said “no, Mom..that’s the same as walking around the whole lake.”
 Nothing much gets by her.

 Similar to Gstaad, St. Moritz’s ski areas are outside of town and can be accessed from a train station in town but buses seem to be the most popular route to the ski areas.
 St. Moritz allows all types of transportation in the streets in the center of the town but walking on the sidewalks in the village is the best way to get to know the area.
 For complete information on the area, go to www.stmoritz.ch.

 Bottom Line: All three resorts have excellent train and bus service to the various mountains and the train stations are in the center of the villages.
 Zermatt and Gstaad don’t allow cars in the village but Zermatt is more contained and easier to maneuver by foot.